-To ensure continuous improvement the NEIWDB, with the cooperation of core partners, will conduct both job seeker and employer satisfaction surveys at least once per year to obtain feedback from customers of the one-stop centers in the Northeast Iowa Local Area.
-The local business service teams, which bring together all four core partners and the One-Stop Operator will also meet monthly to ensure that individual clients/ job seekers are making connections to local employers, both through the Iowa Jobs site and through direct means.
-Quarterly performance reports will be shared with the NEIWDB.

-To better facilitate access LWDB will utilize satellite centers to meet with job seekers from rural areas as needed.
-Virtual workshops, orientation, and intake options are being provided to assist in services through Zoom, and other platforms, for virtual access.
-Resources such as online training, assessment, and instruction are available through Title II providers.
-Title II will continue to help in obtaining devices and internet service for online coursework for low-income individuals in need.
-Unemployment claims and job searches can be completed through remote and virtual means as well.
+- The NWIWDB, with the cooperation of core partners, will conduct both job seeker and employer satisfaction surveys at least once per year to obtain feedback from customers of the one-stop centers in the northeast local area.
+The local business service teams, which bring together all four core partners, will also meet monthly to ensure that individual clients/ job seekers are making connections to local employers, both through the Iowa Jobs site and through direct means. - Staff will utilize satellite centers to meet with job seekers from rural areas as needed.
+Virtual workshops, orientation, and intake options are being provided to assist in services through Zoom for virtual access.
+Online training, assessment, and instruction is available through Title II providers, as well as assistance with obtaining devices and internet service for online course work for low-income individuals who need it.
+Unemployment claims and job searches can be done remotely/virtually, as well.